AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 Attributes will go back to the state set in the most recent previous playback until no playbacks are left to be released.
 If the \[Release to Home\] setting on the Release menu is Enabled, channels will go to the power-on state, which you can program (see [Programming the Release / Power On State](#programming-the-release-power-on-state)).
 If the option is disabled, channels will remain in the state of the last playback.

-You can also configure the key profile so that the blue or grey buttons can be used to release the playback using [Key Profiles](../system-settings/key-profiles.md).
+You can also configure the key profile so that the handle buttons can be used to release the playback using [Key Profiles](../system-settings/key-profiles.md).

 Channels will always release with a fade time, this defaults to 2 seconds but you can change it using \[Master Release Time\] in the Release menu.
 You can also set an individual release time for the playback from the [Release tab](playback-options.md#release-tab) of playback options.